 BUT…there is also a not a good idea side.

 It takes a certain individual to retire in what is considered a third-world country like Thailand.
 I could do it and truly enjoy the wonders it has to offer.
 But I’m somewhat of a nomad and have lived in many different places in the world.

 Based on my experience, when people from America and Europe try to live in a place where English is not the main language, they often get frustrated.
 Why?
 Because they get lost, they can’t get what they want, and they sometimes get bad deals.

 Also, they have expectations from their home country, and when they are not met, they become disappointed.
 Unfortunately, not everyone is willing to be flexible or take on the challenge of learning a new language in a foreign country.

 PERSONAL FACT: I would 100% be enrolled in a Thai-speaking class a few months before I retire there.

 When I visited Thailand I was only there for 3 weeks but it was a life-changing trip.
 I explored Bangkok (city) and Chang Mai (rural) primarily.
-I explored the night markets, the astonishing palaces they have, and rode in their local tuk-tuks (private unique transportation vehicles) all over the city.
+I explored the night markets, and the astonishing palaces they have, and rode in their local tuk-tuks (private unique transportation vehicles) all over the city.
 Then I took the train out of the city and into the country.
-There I went on a jungle tour and was able to relax in a quiet town afterwords.
+There I went on a jungle tour and was able to relax in a quiet town afterward.

 When it comes to deciding on pushing for a luxurious life VS a minimalistic life for your retirement in Thailand, I believe it is the best to combine both worlds.